The Best Dividend Stocks For Income

 However, the higher dividend yield comes at a price.
 Pharmaceutical companies' stock prices tend to be very volatile, as billions can be spent on drugs - only to then fail at clinical trials.

-Source: Admiral Markets MT5 Supreme Edition - #GSK, Monthly Chart - Data range: 1 October 1991 - 10 December 2018 - Performed on 10 December 2018 at 9:24 PM GMT - Please note: Forecasts such as this are not a reliable indicator of future results, or future performance.
+Source: Admiral Markets MetaTrader 5 Supreme Edition - #GSK, Monthly Chart - Data range: 1 December 1992 – 06 November 2019 - Performed on 06 November 2019 at 2:30 PM GMT - Please note: Forecasts such as this are not a reliable indicator of future results, or future performance.

 The share price of GlaxoSmithKline can be quite volatile, as the screenshot (see above) of the company's share price shows.
 There are times that the share price rallys higher but also times where it falls.
 However, since 1991 the share price has yet to break its long-term bullish trend line support (highlighted in the blue line).